 For smaller brands, spending time cultivating strong social media collateral is one of the best methods to reach out.
 A strong Instagram following is such a major currency these days, even from a buyer’s perspective: one of the first things I will check out is a brand’s Instagram page and following.
 This will certainly not be the one and only deciding factor, but it helps, as it obviously means that the brand already has an established following, which you hope will translate to paying customers.

-Product placement can also be a large contributor when it comes to sales and working with influencers can also help spread awareness.
+Product placement can also be a large contributor when it comes to sales, and working with ‘influencers’ can also help spread awareness.
 Yes, many do charge for a single post, but conversely, I know many that are happy to support new, up-and-coming brands and are happy to do it for free.

 Communication and transparency are key when it comes to working with labels.
 The fashion industry is totally relationship-driven; having a constant dialogue throughout the buying process is very important.
-Over the years, I have found brands that are amazing, but in the end I was unable to continue relationships with some of them, simply because their communication too poor.
+Over the years, I have found brands that are amazing, but in the end I was unable to continue relationships with some of them, simply because their communication was too poor.

 Kai Avent-deLeon, owner and buyer, Sincerely, Tommy, New York https://sincerelytommy.com

 Our bestselling brands include our in-house line Sincerely, Tommy and Mozh Mozh.
-We market [lesserknown labels] in a pretty organic way outside of social media.
+We market [lesser-known labels] in a pretty organic way outside of social media.
 I enjoy the merchandising of the space, allowing customers to explore new brands in the store.